[5 MIN READ]

 Types of eating disorders

 An eating disorder is a serious condition that disrupts your child’s life and affects their health in numerous ways, including kidney and heart issues, osteoporosis, hair loss, organ failure and even death.
-Eating disorders can involve a number of behaviors and eating patterns, ranging from severe overeating to self-imposed starvation.
+Eating disorders can involve a number of behaviors and eating patterns, ranging from severe overeating to self-imposed starvation and excessive dieting.

 The different types of eating disorders include:

 - Anorexia nervosa – a condition that causes your teen to severely restrict the amount of food they eat because they are convinced they’re too heavy, even when they’re dangerously underweight.

 - Binge eating disorder – a condition that causes repeated episodes during which your child feels out of control as they eat large amounts of food in a short timeframe, even when they’re not hungry or already uncomfortably full.

 - Bulimia nervosa – a condition that causes a repeating cycle in which your teen binge eats large amounts of food in a short amount of time and then purges in a variety of ways, including self-induced vomiting, excessive laxative or enema use, or misuse of diuretics to compensate.

 - Other specified feeding or eating disorder (OSFED) – a condition in which your teen doesn’t meet the strict criteria for anorexia or bulimia, but they have a significant disorder that is affecting their healthy eating and longevity.